Rosan Roeslani

-Rosan Perkasa Roeslani (born 31 December 1968) is an Indonesian diplomat, businessman, and tech executive who is currently the Indonesian Ambassador to the United States.
-He is one of the Indonesian trio who have acquired the football club Inter Milan.
-He was born in Jakarta and is the Chairman of the Recapital Group and Deputy General Chair of the Chamber of Commerce and Industry for Banking and Finance.
-On November 24, 2015, he was elected as Chairman of Kadin for the period 2015 - 2020.
-He won 102 votes, beating another candidate for chairman, Rahmat Gobel, who only got 27 votes at the VII Kadin National Conference at the Trans Luxury Hotel, Bandung, West Java.
-The total votes collected reached 129 votes, consisting of 33 regional Chamber of Commerce and Industry (Kadin) in which each province had 3 voting rights and 30 associations, each of which had 1 vote.
+Rosan Perkasa Roeslani (born 31 December 1968) is an Indonesian politician, diplomat and businessman.
+He served as Minister for Investment from August to October 2024.
+He was formerly the Indonesian Ambassador to the United States from 2021 until 2023, the former Deputy Minister of State-Owned Enterprises in 2023, and the former Chairperson of the Indonesian Chamber of Commerce and Industry from 2015 until 7 July 2021.

-Business
+Business career

+Early career

-Together with his two friends, Sandiaga Uno and Hasbi Hafani, Rosan started his business as financial advisors.
-The company that was started in 1996 was finally officially established in 1997 under the name PT Republik Indonesia Funding, which is better known as Finance Indonesia.
+Together with his two friends, Sandiaga Uno and Elvin Ramli, Rosan started his business as financial advisors.
+The business that was started in 1996 was officially established into a company in 1997 under the name PT Republik Indonesia Funding, which is better known as Finance Indonesia.
 The entrepreneurial segment, which was scorned by a number of people, finally yielded sweet results.
 The economic crisis that has hit Indonesia since the end of '97 requires national companies to look for people who are able to revive the companies and businesses they manage.
 The crisis turned into a blessing for Rosan.
-Starting from a small office with an area of 70 square meters in Tifa Building, Setiabudi, Jakarta, Finance Indonesia began to steal the attention of large capital owners.
-However, blessings do not just come without hard work.
-It took five years, said Rosan, to really prepare the right foundation for his company.
+Starting from a small office with an area of 70 square meters in Setiabudi area, Kuningan, South Jakarta, Finance Indonesia began to take the attention of large capital owners.